 Our nationwide network of ALS Association Certified Centers of Excellence provide state-of-the-art, multi-disciplinary ALS care and services in a supportive atmosphere with an emphasis on hope and quality of life.
 To become certified as one of these centers of excellence, an ALS clinic must achieve national prominence, meet rigorous clinical care standards, and pass a comprehensive site inspection.

 PUBLIC POLICY | Our nationwide network plays a integral role in advocating for increased public and private support of ALS research and patient care.
 The ALS Association’s public policy efforts in Washington D.C. have raised the profile of ALS by working with the White House, Congress, National Institutes of Health, Centers for Medicare and Medicaid Services, Food and Drug Administration, Department of Defense, Department of Veterans Affairs, Social Security Administration, and Centers for Disease Control and Prevention.

-Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s Disease, is a progressive neurodegenerative disease that slowly robs a person of the ability to walk, speak, swallow and, eventually breathe.
+Amyotrophic Lateral Sclerosis (ALS), is a progressive neurodegenerative disease that slowly robs a person of the ability to walk, speak, swallow and, eventually breathe.
 With no known cause or cure, a person can expect to live typically 2 to 5 years from the time of diagnosis.

 ALS has no racial, ethnic or socioeconomic boundaries and in only 10% of cases there is a family history of ALS.
 Today, there are approximately 20,000 people in the US living with ALS and 5,600 people are diagnosed each and every year in the US.